bv2/DataAnalysis4LifeSciencesHD/README.md

 - how the Slack channel should be used
 - the criteria for course evaluation

-In the following Q&A sessions we will answer your questions on the course.
+In the following Q&A sessions we will answer your questions on the course and discuss solutions to the wrap-up exercises.
 Please post any questions in the  [#questions channel](https://dataanalysis4-xqg7747.slack.com/archives/C012RP3781H) in Slack and we will answer them directly or in the following Q&A session.

 ## Exercises and course evaluation
 On two days (Day 7 and Day 13) there will be no new material.
 Instead on these days you will go through an exercise that repeats the concepts from the previous days.
 To pass the course please hand in these exercises.
-For this, please upload the .Rmd file(s) and .html report(s) containing your solutions to a [personal slack conversation with Britta Velten](https://dataanalysis4-xqg7747.slack.com/archives/D012Q4UHDGV) by the evening of each day.
+For this, please upload the .Rmd file(s) and .html report(s) containing your solutions to a [personal slack conversation with Britta Velten](https://dataanalysis4-xqg7747.slack.com/archives/D012Q4UHDGV) by the evening of the day *before the next Q&A session*.
 The course will be evaluated on basis of a data analysis project (see below).
 How to generate the .html file and use RMarkdown (.Rmd) files will be explained on Day 1.

 For the evaluation of the course you are supposed to conduct a personal data analysis project where you can use the concepts and tools that you have learnt during the course.
-Details will be announced on Friday June 5.
-This project should be handed in by Monday evening (June 8) as an .html report and will be graded.
+Details will be announced on Friday June 5 after the last Q&A session.
+This project should be handed in by Wednesday evening (June 10) as an .html report and will be graded.